cjdbarlow/Part-One/spirometry.md

     * Small airways are compressed
     Any increase in expiratory pressure will increase airway resistance proportionally.
       * This is called **dynamic airways compression**, and results in a uniform flow rate that is **independent of expiratory effort*
-      This is therefore labelled the **effort independent** part of the curve.
+      This is therefore labeled the **effort independent** part of the curve.

 <img src="resources\flow-volume.svg">